Skip to content

 Combined~$15.5B~$62B

-A few line items worth pulling out.
+A few line items are worth pulling out.
 Wegovy alone โ€” Novo's obesity-indication semaglutide โ€” hit roughly $2.8 billion in Q1.
-That's a single brand generating more quarterly revenue than most biotech companies produce in a year.
+One brand, one quarter, more revenue than most biotech companies book in a year.

 Zepbound, Lilly's tirzepatide for weight management, posted about $2.5 billion.
-The drug launched in late 2023 and has been the fastest revenue ramp in pharmaceutical history.
-No other molecule has reached this run rate this quickly.
+It launched in late 2023, and it's been the fastest revenue ramp in pharmaceutical history.
+No other molecule has reached this run rate this fast.
+Not Lipitor.
+Not Humira.
+Not even close.

 How GLP-1s overtook cancer drugs